-3 Moment tensors from waveform matching
+3.1 Moment tensors from waveform matching

-For about 140 earthquakes of magnitude larger than 3.8 recorded during the EGELA-DOS experiment and providing at least 8 good-quality traces, we were able to obtain focal mechanism solutions using waveform fitting.
-The signal-to-noise ratio of each trace was checked automatically during extraction from the data archive and checked visually later.
+For about 140 earthquakes of magnitude larger than 3.8 recorded during the EGELADOS experiment and providing at least eight good-quality traces, we were able to obtain focal mechanism solutions using waveform fitting.
+The signalto-noise ratio of each trace was checked automatically during extraction from the data archive and checked visually later.
 Instead of performing a direct inversion for the six elements of the moment tensor, we applied a grid search.
 Assuming a double-couple mechanism, we searched through regularly spaced values of strike and dip of the fault plane, rake of the slip vector in the fault plane and, in addition, source depth.
-For each set of angles and depths, a moment tensor with unit seismic moment was calculated and synthetic

-- 5 seismograms were computed for each seismic station and available component using the GEMINI code (Friederich and Dalkolmo, 1995).
+Epicentral source coordinates, which can be determined with much less uncertainty than source depth, were adopted from the locations previously obtained using first arrivals.
+For each set of angles and depths, a moment tensor with unit seismic moment was calculated and synthetic seismograms were computed for each seismic station and available component using the GEMINI code (Friederich and Dalkolmo, 1995).
 We took a minimum 1-D reference model that was derived from local earthquake first arrivals (Brüstle, 2012) using the program VELEST (Kissling et al., 1994).
-The synthetic and data traces were low-pass filtered with corner frequency of 0.1 Hz and the synthetic time series were adjusted to 10 the same length and sampling rate as those of the data.
+The synthetic and data traces were low-pass filtered with corner frequency of 0.1 Hz and the synthetic time series were adjusted to the same length and sampling rate as those of the data.

-A misfit between instrument-corrected synthetic seismograms and observed seismic records was then determined as follows: first, a normalized cross-correlation function of data and synthetic traces with time lags in the range of -60 s to +60 s was calcu-

-- lated; second, the synthetic seismogram was shifted by the time lag associated with the 15 maximum cross correlation; third, an amplitude scaling factor was calculated from the ratio of the rms-amplitude of the highest amplitude data trace and the rms-amplitude of the corresponding synthetic trace, and each synthetic trace was scaled by this factor; fourth, a misfit was calculated from the summed squared difference of the correspond- - ing time samples of data and scaled and time-shifted synthetic trace weighted by the 20 inverse energy of the maximum amplitude data trace and by the inverse square of the maximum cross correlation.
+A misfit between instrument-corrected synthetic seismograms and observed seismic records was then determined as follows: first, a normalized cross-correlation function of data and synthetic traces with time lags in the range of $-60 \,\mathrm{s}$ to +60 s was calculated; second, the synthetic seismogram was shifted by the time lag associated with the maximum crosscorrelation; third, an amplitude scaling factor was calculated from the ratio of the rms-amplitude of the highest amplitude data trace and the rms-amplitude of the corresponding synthetic trace, and each synthetic trace was scaled by this factor; fourth, a misfit was calculated from the summed squared difference of the corresponding time samples of data and scaled and time-shifted synthetic trace weighted by the inverse energy of the maximum amplitude data trace and by the inverse square of the maximum cross-correlation.
 In this way, traces with high cross-correlation yield smaller misfits.
 The misfits were summed for all traces of the event.
-In addition, we determined the seismic moment from the the square root of the ratio of the average energy of the - data traces and the average energy of the synthetic traces.
-Misfits for each set of fault 25 angles and depth were calculated providing a list of ranked moment tensors and source depths.
+In addition, we determined the seismic moment from the square root of the ratio of the average energy of the data traces and the average energy of the synthetic traces.
+Misfits for each set of fault angles and depth were calculated providing a list of ranked moment tensors and source depths.
 The resulting best fitting focal mechanisms are depicted in Fig. 1.

-With an appropriate velocity model, this procedure typically provided source mechanisms by which the observed seismograms could be well reproduced in amplitude and phase by the time-shifted synthetic seismograms (Fig. 2).
-Sometimes, the time shifts can be large but often do not vary much across different traces.
-The reason could be errors in origin time or source location or both.
-To obtain an agreement in phase of less than half a dominant period we added a relocation step for all events with sytematic and nearly constant time shifts.
-The relocation was also done by waveform fitting.
-Synthetic seismograms for epicentral locations on a small rectangular grid around the original location were calculated and a rms-misift between the traces was computed.
+With the minimum 1-D reference velocity model based on VELEST, this procedure typically provided source mechanisms by which the observed seismograms could be well reproduced in amplitude and phase by the time-shifted synthetic seismograms (Fig. 2).
+For some events, time shifts were large but did not vary much across different traces, indicating an error in origin time or source location or both.
+To obtain an agreement in phase of less than half a dominant period we added a relocation step for these events which was also done by waveform fitting.
+Synthetic seismograms for epicentral locations on a small rectangular grid around the original location were calculated and a rms-misfit between the traces was computed.
 The grid point associated with the smallest misfit was taken as the improved location.

-4 Focal mechanisms from first motions
+3.2 Focal mechanisms from first motions